3.2.1 Overriding the Default Caching Policy

 • NONE: This value ensures that Exadata Smart Flash Cache never caches the corresponding segment.
 By using this setting on peripheral database segments, more cache space is available for more-important and frequently-accessed database segments.

-• DEFAULT: This value specifies that database segments are cached using the default LRU (least recently used) algorithm of Exadata Smart Flash Cache.
+• DEFAULT: This value specifies that the database segment is automatically cached using the intelligent algorithms that support Exadata Smart Flash Cache.
 This value is the default setting for CELL_FLASH_CACHE.

-• KEEP: This value elevates the segment priority in Exadata Smart Flash Cache.
-By using this setting, you can increase the likelihood of keeping data from the corresponding segment in the cache.
+• KEEP: This value prioritizes the segment in Exadata Smart Flash Cache, ensuring that its data is cached ahead of any data belonging to non-keep objects.
+While not guaranteeing that the segment is always cached, this setting greatly increases the likelihood of keeping the segment in the cache.

-Starting with Oracle Exadata System Software release 24.1.0 in conjunction with Oracle Database 23ai, segments with this setting are automatically populated into Exadata Smart Flash Cache.
+• Starting with Oracle Exadata System Software release 24.1.0 and Oracle Database 23ai, segments with this setting are automatically populated into Exadata Smart Flash Cache.
 Previously, the segment data was populated when the segment was read.

 You can set the CELL_FLASH_CACHE segment storage option separately on each partition in a partitioned segment, which is particularly useful if you want to influence the caching priority for different partitions based on predictable usage patterns.
 While setting the CELL_FLASH_CACHE segment storage option on a partition, you can add the DEFERRED INVALIDATION clause.
 For example: